Bakari Mwamnyeto

 Bakari Nondo Mwamnyeto (born 5 October 1995) is a Tanzanian professional footballer who plays as a centre-back for Tanzanian Premier League club Young Africans and the Tanzania national team.

 Club career

 Mwamnyeto began his senior career with Coastal Union in the Tanzanian Premier League, eventually becoming their captain.
 He then joined Young Africans on 14 August 2020.

 International career

 Mwamnyeto made his senior debut with the Tanzania national team in a friendly 0–0 tie with Rwanda on 14 October 2019.
 He was part of the squad called up to the 2020 African Nations Championship.

+On 29 March 2026, he scored his first senior goal in a 6–0 victory against Macau.